R-Fuzz/fastgen/README.md

 ### Fastgen

-Fastgen is a continous concolic exection driver with a FIFO seed queue.
+Fastgen (forked from Angora) is a continous concolic exection driver with a FIFO seed queue.
 In the front-end, it uses SymSan to collect the constraints.
 In the backend, it uses Z3 or JIGSAW as its solver.

 ### Build